 4- Morrocan Pottery:

 The kingdom of Morocco is renowned for its beautiful pottery with beautiful patterns.
 Their pottery is hand painted with exquisite deep, and a variety of hand made designs.
+They are one of their best selling things.
 The other common type of Moroccan pottery is Berber Orientation, which includes hand-built decorated tribal pottery by using signs and symbols to repel evil spirits and protection for the owner.

 5- Hotel Mamounia: